 Orson Welles was a very influential man known for his temper and theatrics outside the theater.
 It’s up for debate that Welles was a genius.
 “Citizen Kane” is known the world over and is shown in every film class history as the innovator for Hollywood cinema.
 Is it too much to ask, then, for a prominent film to depict him?
 Since he died in 1985, there has been a void of cinema devoted to representing his real-life character, and finally, a film stood up to and fell short.

 My poor review appears to be in the minority as critic Roger Ebert expresses his admiration for the film full-heartedly.
 However, my displeasure does not stem from Christian McKay’s impersonation of Orson Welles, which is the source of much of Ebert’s praise.
 McKay’s performance warranted most of my pleasure from the film and delivered the aura of what I am sure Mr. Welles presented in his life.
-I do not disagree that Welles was represented well and that his portions of the film were the most enjoyable.
-Welles was known as a character and McKay presents that effectively, with the physical, the audible, and the emotional.
+I agree that Welles’s representation was positive and that his portions were the most enjoyable.
+Welles was known as a character, and McKay presents that virtually, with the physical, the audible, and the emotional.
 Yet somehow, the film teeters off with the inclusion of its counterparts.

 Zac Efron plays Richard Samuels, a 17-year-old boy skipping school in the late 1930s to partake in his acting debut, “Julius Caesar.”
 The play is being directed by the famous Orson Welles, whom Richard becomes somewhat close to (as close as anyone can get to Welles, who appears elusive and unattached).
 Richard takes a liking to one of Welles’ production assistants, Sonja Jones (played by Claire Danes).
 When Welles discovers this, he reverts his antics to stealing Sonja from Richard, and ultimately ending Richard’s acting career before it can truly begin.